-Ranked by the Association Internationale de Interprètes de Conférence as one of the top programs in the world.
+Noted by the International Association of Conference Interpreters (AIIC) as one of the top programs in the world.

 Conference interpretation enables participants in a multinational meeting to communicate with one another in a seamless fashion, making the language barrier almost imperceptible.
-Such interpreting is generally performed in two modes: consecutive and simultaneous.
+Our MA in Conference Interpretation program trains you for this career, preparing you to interpret in two modes: consecutive and simultaneous.

 Our professional curriculum prepares students to be experts in the theory and practice of conference interpretation, as well experts in cross-cultural understanding and communication.